Suhxs-Reddy/prediction/README.md

-Here’s a README template for your GitHub repository based on the dataset description and model evaluation results you provided:

----

 # Walmart Sales Prediction

 This repository contains the code and models used to predict department-wide sales for Walmart stores using historical sales data, promotional markdowns, and regional factors.
 The challenge also involves modeling the effect of holidays on sales during special markdown events.